MarcelRuth/SI_coordinates/Readme.txt

 basis = the basis set that you want to use e.g cc-pVTZ (written as "ccMinuspVTZ" usage = opt (optimisation) or anharm (compute anharmonic frequencies)

-#abbreviations that have to be used for the method and basis flags
+# Abbreviations that have to be used for the method and basis flags

 (Abbrev. = Result)